rcolepeterson/playbyplay/README.md

 - Google Cloud Storage (GCS)
 - Custom video editing tools (trim/cut)

+## How the AI Commentary Pipeline Works

+When a user uploads a video, the app sends a prompt to Google Gemini to generate high-energy, play-by-play commentary as a JSON array, with each entry containing a time, text, and excitement level.
+Then, a second call is made to Gemini to review and optimize that JSON commentary—making it more concise, energetic, and well-timed for text-to-speech playback.
+Robust extraction and fallback logic ensures the app always produces a usable JSON array, even if the AI response varies in format.

 ## How it Works

 1. User uploads a video.